Interpolating quasiregular power mappings: Introduction

 Here, $C$ is a large positive constant, and $\{R_n\}$ is a rapidly increasing sequence.
-One can think of the $R_n$'s as radii where the function $f$ increases its degree from $2+(n-1)$ to $2+n$.
-Baker proved that this infinite product resulted in a function with a wandering domain.
-In fact, a key part of his analysis uses the fact that on annuli of the form $A(R_n^2, R_{n+1}^{1/2})$, the function $f(z)$ is a small perturbation of a monomial of degree $2+n$.
-In \cite{Baker84}, he demonstrated that the wandering domain he constructed was multiply connected.
-In fact, \textit{all} multiply connected Fatou components are wandering domains, and $f^n(z) \rightarrow \infty$ for all $z$ in a multiply connected Fatou component, see \cite{Baker75}.
+One can think of the $R_n$ as radii where the function $f$ increases its degree from $2+(n-1)$ to $2+n$.
+Moreover, a key part of Baker's analysis uses the fact that on annuli of the form $A(R_n^2, R_{n+1}^{1/2})$, the function $f(z)$ is a small perturbation of a monomial of degree $2+n$.
+He later showed, in \cite{Baker76}, that $f$ has a \emph{bounded} multiply connected Fatou component $U$, and thus $f^n(U)$ is a sequence of wandering domains.
+This was the first example of wandering domains for entire functions.
+In fact, Baker showed \cite{Baker75} that \emph{all} multiply connected Fatou components of transcendental entire functions are bounded, and so are wandering domains on which the iterates tend to infinity.

-Bergweiler, Rippon, and Stallard give a comprehensive characterization of the internal dynamics in multiply connected wandering domains in \cite{BRS13}.
-Among other things, they demonstrate that Baker's example has several features that generalize.
-They show that every multiply connected wandering domain contains large round annuli where the function is very close to a monomial \cite[Theorem 5.2]{BRS13}.
-These annuli eventually ``absorb" the orbits of all points in the multiply connected wandering domain.
+Bergweiler, Rippon, and Stallard gave a comprehensive characterization of the internal dynamics in multiply connected wandering domains in \cite{BRS13}.
+Among other things, they demonstrated that Baker's example has several features that generalize.
+They showed that every sequence of multiply connected wandering domains contains large round annuli where the function is very close to a monomial \cite[Theorem 5.2]{BRS13}.
+These annuli eventually ``absorb" the orbits of all points in the multiply connected wandering domains.
 Therefore, the orbit of a point in a multiply connected Fatou component eventually lands in this absorbing annulus, and thereafter, the dynamics behave roughly like that of iterating monomials of increasing degree.

-The authors are additionally able to modify Baker's infinite product construction to construct a variety functions with multiply connected wandering domains with interesting topological features using infinite products, see \cite[Section 10]{BRS13}.
-Bishop used the infinite product construction in \cite{Bis18} to construct entire functions whose Julia set has Hausdorff dimension 1, and his results were generalized by the first named author in \cite{Bur21} to construct Julia sets with fractional packing dimension.
+Bergweiler, Rippon, and Stallard were additionally able to modify Baker's infinite product construction to produce a variety of functions having multiply connected wandering domains with interesting topological features, see \cite[Section 10]{BRS13}.
+Bishop used an infinite product construction in \cite{Bis18} to construct an entire function whose Julia set has Hausdorff dimension 1, and his results were generalized by the first named author in \cite{Bur21} to construct Julia sets with fractional packing dimension.